Bahmni/bahmni-reports/README.md

 1. Clone or download this repository.

-2. Run `mvn clean install -DskipDump -DskipTests` to build it
+2. Run `mvn clean install -DskipTests` to build it

 3. Deploy the WAR file in `target/bahmnireports.war`